Govt waives IGST on import of COVID-relief material received as donation for free distribution | Business

 India's single day COVID infections had crossed a record 4 lakh mark last week.
 On Monday, 3.68 lakh new infections and 3,417 deaths were reported.

-Last week, the government slashed IGST rate on import of oxygen concentrators for personal use to 12 per cent, from 28 per cent, for two months till June 30.
+Last week, the government slashed the IGST rate on the import of oxygen concentrators for personal use to 12 per cent, from 28 per cent, for two months till June 30.

 Under Goods and Services Tax (GST), the tax levied on consumption of goods or rendering of service is split 50:50 between the Centre and the state.
 Such tax is known as Central-GST or CGST and State-GST or SGST.